Buddhism in Nepal: Buddhism during the Rana dynasty (1846–1951)

 There is an incorrect assumption that, due to perceived similarity to tantric Hinduism, that Modern Newar Buddhism in Nepal has largely been absorbed into mainstream Hinduism.
 However, Newar Buddhism has retained a distinct identity, and nearly all practices, art forms and castes remain.
 In the north, people of Tibetan origin continued to be the much-unchanged practises of Tibetan Buddhism, especially in the case of the Nyimba of Northwest Nepal.
 On the other hand, the Thakali, who had traditionally played an important role in the Nepali society but yet retained Tibetan Buddhism, have begun to embrace Hinduism as well in the recent years.

 It is significant to note that during the autocratic Rana regime, several Theravada Buddhists were banished from Nepal for preaching Buddhism.
 The Banishment of Buddhist monks from Nepal in 1926 and 1944 was prompted by an attempt to suppress the revival of Theravada Buddhism which began in the 1920s.
 In 1946, a Sri Lankan goodwill mission visited Kathmandu and interceded on behalf of the monks.
-The delegation emphasized that Nepal was the birthplace of Lord Buddha, and that his followers should be free to practice their faith in the country where he was born.
+The delegation emphasized that Nepal was the birthplace of Gautama Buddha, and that his followers should be free to practice their faith in the country where he was born.
 Subsequently, the ban was lifted and the monks returned and devoted themselves to spreading the faith with greater energy.
 Also, the rediscovery of Lumbini, the birthplace of Buddha, occurred in this era with contributions from among others, General Khadga Sumsher Rana.

 Shah Dynasty (1951–2006)

 After the overthrow of the Rana dynasty in 1951, Buddhism gradually developed in the country.
 Theravada Buddhists played a greatly significant role for the Buddhist revival campaign in modern Nepal since the 1920s.
 This revival movement has changed Buddhism from a religion of some ethnic groups and castes to going beyond the caste and ethnic religion in Nepal.
 Presently, there are three main Buddhist schools; Tibetan Buddhism, Newar Buddhism and Theravada Buddhism.

 Tourism is an important factor for promoting Nepali Buddhism to the world.
-Every year, Kathmandu can receive more than 10,000 travellers from all over the world just to visit the Boudha Stupa Boudhanath and the Swyambhu Maha Chaitya Swayambhunath stupas.
-These are the remarkable and significant architectural sites, which are only found in Nepal.
-Apart from these two main Buddhist monuments there are hundreds of Buddhist monuments in Kathmandu and in other main cities of Nepal.
+Every year, Kathmandu receives more than 10,000 travellers from all over the world just to visit the Boudha Boudhanath and the Swyambhu Maha Chaitya Swayambhunath stupas.
+These are remarkable and significant architectural sites, which are only found in Nepal.
+Apart from these two main monuments there are hundreds of Buddhist monuments in Kathmandu and in other cities of Nepal.